STK Price Tops $0.0017 (STK)

-STK (CURRENCY:STK) traded 1.8% lower against the dollar during the twenty-four hour period ending at 17:00 PM ET on January 1st.
-STK has a total market cap of $571,796.00 and $10,722.00 worth of STK was traded on exchanges in the last day.
-One STK token can now be purchased for $0.0017 or 0.00000023 BTC on popular cryptocurrency exchanges including Huobi, Kucoin, Cobinhood and IDEX.
-Over the last seven days, STK has traded up 1.5% against the dollar.
+STK (CURRENCY:STK) traded up 0.6% against the dollar during the 1-day period ending at 10:00 AM ET on January 3rd.
+One STK token can currently be purchased for $0.0017 or 0.00000023 BTC on popular cryptocurrency exchanges including Huobi, IDEX, Kucoin and Cobinhood.
+Over the last week, STK has traded 4.5% lower against the dollar.
+STK has a market capitalization of $576,057.00 and approximately $13,878.00 worth of STK was traded on exchanges in the last 24 hours.

 - Crypto.com Chain (CRO) traded 0.3% lower against the dollar and now trades at $0.0381 or 0.00000379 BTC.